vercel/ai-chatbot/README.md

 ## Running locally

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
-It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.
+You will need to use the environment variables [defined in `.env.example`](.env.example).
+Create a .env.local file and add the variables.

-> Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.

-1. Install Vercel CLI: `npm i -g vercel`
-2. Link local instance with Vercel and GitHub accounts (creates `.vercel` directory): `vercel link`
-3. Download your environment variables: `vercel env pull`

 start postges with e.g. docker
 ```bash